cytopia/devilbox/docs/Backups.md

 ./data/pgsql/9.5
 ./data/pgsql/9.6

+./data/mongo/3.2
+./data/mongo/3.4
 ```

-This is necessary as later MySQL and PostgreSQL versions will upgrade the databases making it unusable for older versions.
+This is necessary as later MySQL, PostgreSQL and MongoDB versions will upgrade the databases making it unusable for older versions.

 So before you change to a new database version you will have to make a backup and restore the backup in the new version.